enjakokalj/TransSHAP/README.md

 # TransSHAP
-(a, b) Interpreting the BERT model with explanation methods LIME (https://github.com/marcotcr/lime) and SHAP (https://github.com/slundberg/shap) using their visualization approach, and (c) presenting our own visualizations that make the explanation of predictions for textual data more intuitive.
+(a, b) Interpreting the BERT model with explanation methods LIME (https://github.com/marcotcr/lime) and SHAP (https://github.com/slundberg/shap) using their visualization approach, and (c) generating explanations with Kernel SHAP and using our visualization approach to make it more intuitive for textual data.

 ### Load model / test texts
 ```python